Priorities

 Affordable Living

 Paris spent the first eight years of her life in public housing.
 Her mom was able to find affordable housing, giving her family the opportunity to live and work in Durham.
 Paris’ mission is to secure affordable living opportunities for those who serve our community—essential workers, teachers, service workers, transit staff, and small business owners.
 She currently serves on the board of EmPOWERment Inc. and the Marian Cheek Jackson Center where she advocates for housing education, affordable housing management, and community engagement.
-On Council, she will advocate for intentional planning that includes affordable housing for our teachers and essential employees.
-She will advocate for transit-oriented development that preserves green space.
+On Council, she has ushered in policies to expedite affordable housing review, has encouraged the creation of missing-middle housing through the LUMO rewrite, and has added over 1,000 affordable housing units to the Town’s development pipeline.

 Environmental Preservation